FedeDP/libmodule/docs/src/module.rst

   Unsubscribes the module from a topic.
 If module is not subscribed to topic, MODULE_ERR will be returned.

   :param self: pointer to module's handler
   :param topic: topic to which unsubscribe.
-It is not mandatory for topic to be already registered in context, ie: it may be registered later.
   :type self: :c:type:`const self_t *`
   :type topic: :c:type:`const char *`